-A. Evolution of Data Center Network Architectures
+Evolution of DCN Architectures

-The rise of cloud computing, AI workloads, and hybrid settings has rendered traditional three-tier data centre network architectures insufficient.
-Modern applications demand scalable, low-latency, and east-west traffic-optimized designs that can integrate seamlessly with cloud platforms while ensuring performance, security, and regulatory compliance [7].
-Challenges such as data sovereignty, high bandwidth needs, and zero-trust security, compounded by supply chain constraints and market disruptions, are pushing organizations toward automated, resilient, and API-driven network solutions aligned with cloud-native principles.
-A three-tier DCN architecture is shown in Figure 1 [8].
+The rapid growth of cloud computing, AI-driven workloads, and hybrid environments has exposed the limitations of traditional three-tier data center network (DCN) architectures.
+These legacy designs struggle to meet the performance, scalability, and flexibility demands of modern applications.
+Today's workloads require architectures that support high volumes of east-west traffic, ensure low latency, and seamlessly integrate with cloud platforms-all while maintaining robust security and regulatory compliance.[7]
+Challenges such as data sovereignty, high bandwidth needs, and zero-trust security, compounded by supply chain constraints and market disruptions, are pushing organizations toward automated, resilient, and API-driven network solutions aligned with cloudnative principles.
+A three-tier DCN architecture is shown in Figure 1.[8]
 Unfortunately, even the best enterprise-class equipment may only be able to supply 50% of the total bandwidth from end to end.
+Key architectural approaches and implementation strategies that enable businesses to build resilient, scalable, and secure network infrastructures aligned with contemporary demands.
+From foundational architectural choices to advanced fabric designs, security implementations, and automation frameworks, they will explore the essential building blocks of a modern DCN and provide practical guidance for organizations at any stage of their network transformation journey.